okjuan/vbook/_posts/2025-01-21-think-with-your-body.md

 ---
-modified_date: 2025-02-10
+modified_date: 2025-09-12
 layout: post
 title: how to think with your body
 permalink: /think-with-your-body
-tags: essays psychology thinking
+tags: essays psychology thinking attention
 ---

 Activities that occupy partial attention – like driving or cooking – make me restless.